lexszero/bordersense/web/content/bl23_power_report.md

   >}}

-# Power grid monitoring insights
+## Power grid monitoring

-## Power zones legend
+Different areas were supplied by a separate main lines, which were individually
+monitored:

 * North Field: Highlands NorthWest and NorthEast, all Slices (Top, Center and Broken), Dee, Farflung Fringe, Silence Peak